 Why does it seem like apples are considered a fall dessert ingredient?
-Is it just me or are they pretty delicious and in season all year round?
+Is it just me or are they pretty delicious and easy to find all year round?
 There is never ever a time of year that I don’t love apples in desserts and this custardy apple cake is just perfect for a spring or summer treat.
-I helped my Mother-in-law make it for Easter brunch and it was so delicious I had to share the recipe with you.

 Pay close attention to the instructions when baking.
 The batter is divided into sections to give it the custard-like texture on top of the apple filling.
 Basically- you reserve some of the batter to add to the top and mix extra egg yolks into the custard…see below.

 - 11/2 pounds Granny Smith apples, peeled, cored, cut into 8 wedges, and sliced 1/8 inch thick crosswise

 - 1 cup plus 2 tablespoons all-purpose flour, divided

 - 1 cup plus 1 tablespoon granulated sugar, divided

 - 2 teaspoons baking powder

 - 1 large egg plus 2 large yolks

 - 1 cup vegetable oil